CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise1.md

 - Created a Log Analytics Workspace
 - Deployed Microsoft Sentinel to a workspace

-## You have successfully completed the exercise!
+## You have successfully completed the lab!

 ### Now, click on **Next >>** from the lower right corner to move on to the next page.